ynahshan/pytorch-qcr/README.md

-# pytorch-qci
+# pytorch-qcr
-Pytorch library for quantization, calibration and inference of the NN models
+Pytorch library for quantization, calibration and research of the Neural Networks